 You can get paid to write short stories if you know where to publish them.
-Find out where a freelancers can publish short narratives and get paid.
+Here, we round up 8 proven resources and offer tips for getting started.

 Getting paid to write short fiction is a freelance writer’s dream job.
-This type of creative writing can spur your individuality in a way that nonfiction or content writing cannot.
-With the right skills and knowledge, you can get paid to write short stories and add this to your full-time writing career.
+This type of creative writing spurs creative individuality in a way nonfiction or content writing doesn’t.
+With the right skills and knowledge, you can get paid to write short stories and build a full-time writing career.

 - The Final Word on How to Get Paid to Write Short Stories